-Upon completion of Project activities, ICRC will use qualitative, quantitative and/or participatory approaches to review and evaluate progress and completion of project activities and environmental and social mitigation measures, especially for works contracted out.
-ICRC will monitor and evaluate results,
+Upon completion of Project activities, ICRC will use qualitative, quantitative and/or participatory approaches to review and evaluate progress and completion of project activities and environmental and

-&lt;sup>9 This category is based on the World Bank's Environmental and Social Incident Response Toolkit.
+3 This category is based on the World Bank's Environmental and Social Incident Response Toolkit.
 Severe incidents are defined as "incidents that caused or may cause great harm to individuals or the environment, or present significant reputational risks that could hamper the Bank's ability to operate in a country or region...A severe incident is complex and expensive to remedy (if possible), and is likely irreversible."

-and environmental and social performance before closing the contracts.
+social mitigation measures, especially for works contracted out.
+ICRC will monitor and evaluate results, and environmental and social performance before closing the contracts.
 ICRC technical teams/technical field officers will monitor activities with regard to site restoration and landscaping in the affected areas to ensure that the activities are done to an appropriate and acceptable standard.
 The sites must be restored to at least the same condition and standard that existed prior to commencement of works.
 Any pending issues must be resolved before a subproject is considered fully completed.
-The ICRC Environmental and Social Focal Points at the Delegation in Yangon will prepare the completion report describing the compliance of E&S risk management measures, and submit it to the ICRC Regional Environmental and Social Focal Points and a consolidated report will be prepared by HQ's for Bank.
+The ICRC Environmental and Social Focal Points at the Delegation in Yangon will prepare the completion report describing the compliance of E&S risk management measures and submit it to the ICRC Regional Environmental and Social Focal Points and a consolidated report will be prepared by HQ's for submission to the World Bank.